 The courses are delivered by a board who have an established international reputation in Respiratory medicine and health education:

-Our tutors are recognized experts in respiratory medicine and health education and are experienced in delivering online learning.
+Our tutors are recognised experts in respiratory medicine and health education and are experienced in delivering online learning.

 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.